jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I used the following parameters
-EPOCHS = 50
-BATCH_SIZE = 128
-learning_rate = 0.001
+* learning_rate = 0.001
-Adam Optimizer
+* Batch Size = 128
-Dropout = 0.8
+* Dropout = 0.8
+* Optimizer = Adam
+* n_epoch = 50

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+I started with the LENET model because it's a simple and proven architecture known to work on small pictures to detect letters and numbers.
+I first focused on tuning the learning rate as well as the initial variance values.
+For values of alpha= 0.001 and sigma= 0.1, I was able to get the accuracy on the traning set to be above 0.95, but the Validation accuracy was stuck at 0.89

+I then attempt to follow some of the steps mentionned in the  [Lecun Paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) in particular connecting the convolutional later to the fully connected layer.
+This immediately benefited the validation error as well as the training error, which could now reach 0.99.

+Before reaching the above results, I also attempting changing the model, such as adding additional convolution layer as well as expanding the fully connected layer to contain more units, for example 1024x1024.
+I found that all these models overfit the training set but then did not do as well on the validation set.
+I therefore went back to the simpler LENET architecture and made the change mentionned above.

+Finally, in order to deal with the variance problem and get the validation score up beyong the 0.93 threshold, I added a Dropout layer just after the first Fully Connected layer, with keep_prob = 0.8.
+This was enough to push the accuracy to 0.94

 My final model results were:
-* training set accuracy of 0.998
+* Training set accuracy of 0.998
-* validation set accuracy of  0.940
+* Validation set accuracy of  0.940
-* test set accuracy of 0.916
+* Test set accuracy of 0.916

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-A version of the Lenet architecture was used
-* Why did you believe it would be relevant to the traffic sign application? it's simple and proven to work on small pictures to detect letters and numbers.
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

- The training set error is very high, meaning that the model is performing very well over the training set.
-However the validation set accuracy is also high and meets the target for this exercise.
+The training set accuracy is very high, meaning that the model is performing very well over the training set.
+The validation set accuracy is also high and meets the target for this exercise.
 The fact that there is a difference of 5.8% between the two, means that there is room for improvement as the system is overfitting a bit and there is somewhat high variation.
-The test set error is also lowers than the validation set error by 2.4%, which is not a large difference.
-However the model may be overfitting a little bit on the validation set, a solution for which adding more points to the validation set could help with.
+The test set error is also lower than the validation set error by 2.4%, which is not a large difference.
+However the model may be overfitting a little bit on the validation set, a problem which may be solved by adding more points to the validation set.

+As a next step, more can be done to increase the validation set accuracy such as data augmentation and regularization techniques.

 ### III- Test a Model on New Images